PurpleI2P/i2pd/README.md

 * --log=                - Enable or disable logging to file.
 1 for yes, 0 for no.
 * --daemon=             - Eanble or disable daemon mode.
 1 for yes, 0 for no.
 * --httpproxyport=      - The port to listen on (HTTP Proxy)
+* --socksproxyport=     - The port to listen on (SOCKS Proxy)
+* --ircport=      		- The local port of IRC tunnel to listen on.
+6668 by default
+* --ircdest=      		- I2P destination address of IRC server.
+For example irc.postman.i2p